 Of course, if you’re buying a home in your 20s, your salary might not be where you’d like it to be, especially if you’re only just starting out in your chosen field – but you shouldn’t let this hold you back.
-There are many affordable properties in London, as well as schemes like Help to Buy that can help you get on the ladder.

 If you’re on a lower salary, you may want to buy with someone else to increase the options you can afford.
 Remember that getting a mortgage together will financially link you, so their credit history will impact on yours in the future.

 Compromising is never easy, but if you’re buying your first home with someone else, it’s important that you both love the place you choose.
 If your ideal location seems out of your reach, there might be another borough with a similar feel that’s cheaper at the moment, but is tipped to be a London hot spot in the next few years, such as: